privateprep/coding-space-website/src/pages/blog/2024-01-06-kid-inventors-who-are-changing-the-world.md

 bgColor: "#9de2dd"
 date: 2024-01-17T21:45:12.376Z
 description: >+
   Even at a young age, kids have amazingly creative ideas.
-Some can even solve real-world problems.
+Sometimes they solve real-world problems.
 From designing devices to clean the oceans to creating apps to help Alzheimer's patients, these talented child inventors are an inspiration to us all.